 Government agencies modernizing network infrastructure must balance the ability to deliver new services with the cost of supporting legacy applications and infrastructure.

-A simpler network infrastructure that supports both legacy and modern technology is required to accelerate mission response.
+Cyber security, automation, and agile service delivery are all key components for successful mission response.
+Accelerating progress requires a simpler network infrastructure that supports both legacy and modern technology.
 Modernizing IT and communications infrastructure can enable automation, improve performance, and assure cyber resiliency.

 Leverage the network as a cyber defense tool.
-With SDN, various points in the cyber event chain—breach, reconnaissance, and exploitation—become both an indicator of events and a response mechanism.
+With Software Defined Networking (SDN), various points in the cyber event chain—breach, reconnaissance, and exploitation—become both an indicator of events and a response mechanism.